 The Chase Sapphire Preferred® Card is an excellent, flexible-point credit card since the rewards you earn fall within the Chase Ultimate Rewards®program.
-Cardholders get the chance to earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+Cardholders get the chance to earn 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.

 The points can be redeemed for cash, merchandise and gift cards, but the real value comes when transferring to Chase airline and hotel partners, or earning 25% extra value when booking travel through the Ultimate Rewards travel portal.